The world can seem divided, loud, and at times as though it is moving backward. Tension can rise quickly, and uncertainty can feel constant.

 You are not just observers of history — you are participants in shaping the next stage.

 Peace is not something you wait for.
+It is something you practice into existence.

 Peace is not just a dream for the future.
 It is a responsibility of the present.

-Peace is not guaranteed by politics.
+Peace is not sustained by outward systems alone.

 Division weakens.